sussyboiiii/VESC_LCD_DISPLAY/README.md

 ## LCD Emulator for testing

 The `lcdem` directory contains a Python-based LCD emulator.
 This emulator can be used to test the LCD display functions without needing an actual Arduino or LCD screen.
-The main scripts for the emulator are `Ebike_good.py` and `lcd.py`.
+The main scripts for the emulator are `Ebike.py` and `lcd.py`.
+To run the emulator you need to type `python3 ebike.py` in your terminal and everything should be up and running!

-`Ebike_good.py` is a script that simulates the data that would be sent from the Arduino to the LCD screen.
+`Ebike.py` is a script that simulates the data that would be sent from the Arduino to the LCD screen.
 It sends data to `lcd.py`, which emulates the LCD screen and displays the data.

 ## Contributing